The One and Only Ivan

 Ivan contains pictures — so it will appeal to elementary school audiences.
 Ivan also is about weighty themes of captivity and freedom — so it will also appeal to older and even middle school audiences.

-Read to Them looks forward to many schools and districts sharing the magic charms of The One and Only Ivan in the coming years.
+We look forward to many schools and districts sharing the magic charms of this special book.